Laura Ellwein Fix, PhD

 Modeling Cerebrovascular Reactivity in a Computer Model of Cardiorespiratory Dynamics

-Student: Mariana Fernandes Gragnani
+Students: Helen Harris, Mariana Fernandes Gragnani

-- Cardiovascular disease and impaired cerebrovascular reactivity is often associated with impaired regulatory processes, but their interaction is not well understood.
+• Cardiovascular disease and impaired cerebrovascular reactivity is often associated with impaired regulatory processes, but their interaction is not well understood.
 The goal of this project is to create a computer model of blood vessel resistance in the brain (cerebrovascular resistance, or CVR) that functionally depends on blood gas levels and blood pressure.
 This is an extension of published work from 2013 in which an empirical piecewise model of CVR was created within an existing closed-loop compartment model of the whole body circulatory system.
-Current efforts focus on developing an open-loop models dependent on blood pressure and gas levels based on previously published studies, and incorporate within the closed-loop whole body circulation model framework.
+Current efforts focus on developing an open-loop model dependent on blood pressure and gas levels based on previously published studies, and incorporate within the closed-loop whole body circulation model framework.

 Mathematical Modeling of Fluid Dynamics in an ECMO Oxygenator